Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 	- Key Result: Entities become double linked.
 	- Key Result: Onboarding the validator community.
 	- key Result: Onboarding minority voices
-- Objective: Linking the com
+- Objective: Linking the community with the foundation.
-- Facillitating meetings / workshops to help increase resolution on domains/roles and helping to integrate them with review structures.
+	- Key Result:
+- Objective: Ensuring network health at the economic layer
+	- Key Result:

 ### Where / When